alharuty/react-portfolio/README.md

-# REACT portfolio Application by Alla Harutyunyan
+# REACT portfolio Application by @allharuty